In Cleveland, we’ve got world-class experiences without the world-class ego. And for that, you’re welcome.

 You know those places only the locals know?
 Let our experts help you find them with free maps, itineraries and insider tips.

 History hasn't always been easy on us.
 But pressure can create diamonds.
 Come check out our gems.

 When the weather turns frigid, a lot of people hunker down to hibernate with their fave streaming service.
-Not us Clevelanders, however: We throw on our warmest outerwear and spend all day outside at Brite Winter, one of the (literally) coolest festivals in the U.S.
+Not us Clevelanders.
+We throw on our warmest outerwear and spend all day outside at Brite Winter, one of the (literally) coolest festivals in the U.S.

-Between its multiple stages of music, and abundance of local art and food, the annual event — which is celebrating its tenth year in 2019 — oozes Cleveland cool.
+Between its multiple stages of music, and abundance of local art and food, the annual event — which is celebrating its eleventh year in 2020 — oozes Cleveland cool.

 Image © Cody York